Adarshtechy/SecureAuth-PHP/README.md

 5. Run the Application

-  -Open your browser and go to:
+  - Open your browser and go to:

 ```pgsql
 http://localhost/PHP-Auth-System-Login-Register/index.php